-If you’re planning to buy an annuity, it isn’t a case of ‘one size fits all’, so you’ll need to get to grips with the different types before you take the plunge.
+If you’re planning to buy an annuity, it isn’t a case of ‘one size fits all’, so you’ll need to get to grips with the different types of annuities before you take the plunge.

 As its name suggests, a lifetime annuity will provide you with an income for the rest of your life.
 The income you’ll be offered will depend on your life expectancy and the expected returns the annuity provider thinks they can make from their investments (usually government bonds, otherwise known as gilts).